 In order to measure the long-term financial well-being of the media companies we support, we also look at their employee count trends over time.
-While lay-offs may be necessary when a company is experiencing a financial squeeze, overall, increases in the number of employees indicate that a company is in a stong position to retain staff and invest in new people to effectively build and grow different departments and revenue channels within the company.
+While lay-offs may be necessary when a company is experiencing a financial squeeze, overall, increases in the number of employees indicate that a company is in a strong position to retain staff and invest in new people to effectively build and grow different departments and revenue channels within the company.

-For the Impact Dashboard, staff numbers are the number of full-time equivalent (FTE) employees, meaning individuals hired directly, either permanently or on contract, by clients as of the end of the reporting period.
+For the Impact Dashboard, staff numbers are the number of full-time equivalent (FTE) employees, meaning individuals hired directly, either permanently or on contract, by clients at the end of the reporting period.
 It does not cover freelancers.
-From these numbers, we calculate the average change in client staff from their first year with MDIF to their second, third, fourth and fifth years; and from the first to latest year of their relationship with MDIF.
+From these numbers, we calculate the average change in client staff from their first year with MDIF to their second, third, fourth and fifth years; and from the first to the latest year of their relationship with MDIF.
 The information is gathered through an annual survey.

 We also report on the gender distribution of clients' staff, based on UNESCO's Gender-Sensitive Indicators for Media (GSIM).
-In addition to reporting on the gender balance of all investees' staff (A2.1.42 of the GSIM), we also assess the number of women in higher positions, including the management team and in newsroom leadership positions (A1.1.14 and A1.1.25 of the GSIM).
+In addition to reporting on the gender balance of all investees' staff (A2.1.42 of the GSIM), we also assess the number of women in higher positions, including the management team and in newsroom leadership, that is editors-in-chief, editors, heads of department, heads of desks (A1.1.14 and A1.1.25 of the GSIM).
 The metrics are also aligned to IRIS indicators "Jobs in Directly Supported/Financed Enterprises" and "Female Direct Employment Jobs Supported" (PI4874), as well as Leadership Demographics (OI0667).